Skip to content

 Data Types

-RSL's data types closely mirror those of JSON.
-Namely: strings, ints, floats, bools, lists, and maps.
+RSL has 6 data types: strings, ints, floats, bools, lists, and maps.

 Strings can be delimited in three ways: